Skip to content

 Navbar. navbar-bg (#7F2024 — a deeper burgundy than primary) for contrast against page content.
 White text.
 Active link state is brand primary (#913120).

 Badges.
 Pill-shaped, caption-sized type, semantic background.
-Domain states (phone-status-*) use the telephony palette and must be applied via the corresponding helpers, not arbitrary CSS classes.
+Presence states use the phone-dot-* tokens and must be applied via PhonesHelper#icon_for_presence and the presence-dot-* classes, not arbitrary CSS.

 RailsbootUI components are the canonical assembly layer.
 Reach for Railsboot::PageHeaderComponent, Railsboot::CardComponent, etc., before authoring new ViewComponents — see the view-components and ui-conventions skills.